Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents: Data Recipe

 \subsection{Dataset Analysis}

 \model comprises web trajectories spanning diverse domains, including services, entertainment, shopping, travel, and information, ensuring broad task diversity.
+Sample tasks from \model are presented in Table~\ref{tab:traj_ex}.
 Figure~\ref{fig:data_composition} visualizes the domain and subdomain distribution, highlighting the dataset's rich diversity.
-Sample tasks from \model are presented in Table~\ref{tab:traj_ex}.
-To the best of our knowledge, \model with 94K trajectories is the largest web trajectory dataset of this scale.
+To the best of our knowledge, \model with \num{94}K trajectories is the largest web trajectory dataset of this scale.
 Table~\ref{tab:data_comp} shows a comparison with existing web agent datasets from the literature.
 The detailed statistics are given in Table~\ref{tab:data_stat}.
-Figure~\ref{fig:hist_num_tok} shows the histogram of token distribution across the dataset.

 Beyond diversity, \model is also highly scalable and cost-efficient.
-Our approach achieves a cost of \$0.28 per successful trajectory, making it approx.\ $2\times$ more cost-effective than AgentTrek \cite{xu2024agenttrek} (which incurs \$0.55 per trajectory) and significantly cheaper than human annotation (Table~\ref{tab:cost}).
+Our approach achieves a cost of \$\num{0.28} per successful trajectory, making it approximately $2\times$ more cost-effective than AgentTrek \cite{xu2024agenttrek} (which incurs \$\num{0.55} per trajectory) and significantly cheaper than human annotation (Table~\ref{tab:cost}).
 Unlike human annotation, which requires training crowd workers and continuous quality monitoring, Explorer’s automated generation pipeline eliminates these bottlenecks, ensuring scalability with minimal overhead.
-By integrating diversity, scalability, and cost efficiency, \model sets a new benchmark for generating large-scale web trajectory datasets, making it a valuable resource for training generalist web agents.
+By combining diversity, scalability, and cost efficiency, \model sets a new benchmark for generating large-scale web trajectory datasets, making it an invaluable resource for training generalist GUI agents.